MontyCoder0701/web-crawler/README.md

 - requests
 - beautifulsoup4
 - selenium
+- streamlit

 ## Included files

 - Static
 Includes code that statically crawls stock name, prices and change from Naver and Google.
 Includes code that statically crawls current exchange rate from Naver.
+Simple GUI is made with Streamlit.

 - Dynamic
 Uses Selenium for to dynamically crawl Chrome.